penninesoaringclub/newsletter/content/posts/2024-02/index.md

 Three Pennine pilots have logged flights on the national XC league already though, flying from Barkin and Lords.
 Scott O'Neil is the top Pennine pilot in the national league with 21.7 points and Barry Sayer and Elliot Brown have one 13km flight each.

 Don't forget there are now two XC Leagues - the [original one](https://xcleague.com/xc/leagues/view-15.html) that we all know about and another, newer one that lives on [XContest](https://www.xcontest.org/united-kingdom/ranking-club:2688).
-The way they work is a little bit different, with XContest scoring Pennine pilots flying anywhere in the UK and the XC League scoring its own Pennine league table as flights from Pennine controlled sites.
+The XContest one does a prize t-shirt for your first 100km flight but other than that the way the tables work is also a little bit different.
+XContest scores Pennine pilots flying anywhere in the UK and the original XC League scores its own Pennine league table as flights only from Pennine controlled sites.
 We'll keep an eye on both.

 # Dates for your diary